Elvis: What Happened?: The book

 Following their firing, the three men decided to write a tell-all book about the life of Presley.
 According to their own accounts, the reasons for writing the book were not for financial gain or revenge, but as an intervention tactic—"to get him to face up to reality and do something about his destructive lifestyle before it was too late".
-Dunleavy, then a gossip columnist with the National Star and later a correspondent for the nationally syndicated program A Current Affair, was approached to help with its writing and publication.
-When Presley first heard about the book he was furious.
+Steve Dunleavy, then a gossip columnist with the National Star and later a correspondent for the nationally syndicated program A Current Affair, was approached to help with its writing and publication.
+When Presley first heard about the book, he was furious.
 He hoped that they would "see sense", or that his manager, Colonel Tom Parker, would be able to stop its publication.

 The book tells the story of Presley's personal life as seen through the eyes of Red, Sonny, and Hebler.
 It tells of incidents relating to his sex life, drug use, musical career, and his relationship with each of the three men.
 Names of people written about in the book, for the most part, are changed to respect their privacy, although this has led some to believe that a lack of named sources suggests these people and incidents never really existed.
 However, according to Alan Hanson, "The drug-related death of Presley gave Elvis: What Happened? almost instant credibility.
 The book’s very title seemed to echo the question all of America was asking.
-And, as a steady flow of Presley confidants began speaking out in the succeeding years, many (but not all) of the allegations first mentioned in the book have been confirmed."
+And, as a steady flow of Presley confidants began speaking out in the succeeding years, some (but not all) of the allegations first mentioned in the book have been confirmed."
+Jerry Schilling, one of the best friends of Elvis said about the book "Elvis' home is the only private place he has, and what goes on there should remain private".

 Release

 Originally serialized in the UK in May 1977, the book was officially released in the United States in July 1977, published by Ballantine books.
 Although the book was moderately successful upon release, most loyal followers of Presley did not buy the book until after his death.
 Following the death of Presley on August 16, 1977, just two weeks after the publication of the book, the stories about his drug use and personal life became more publicized and were suddenly even more of interest to fans and of those seeking answers about how Presley could have died so young and suddenly.
 This interest led to the book selling in excess of three million copies, making it one of the most successful Presley books.
+One review called the book a "332-page thing that's about 300 and some pages too long".
+Elvis' own feelings about the book were that he believed his fans were wise enough to see through what he felt were lies.